ylli2000/tailwind-tricks-and-tips/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-# Tailwind Tricks and Tips

-## Theme Handling (Dark/Light & Hot/Cold)

-- The app now uses **cookies** (not localStorage) to store the user's `theme` (dark/light) and `color-temperature` (hot/cold).
-- On the server, these cookies are read and the values are injected as classes on the `<html>` tag, allowing for correct initial theme and color rendering with no hydration mismatch or FOUC.
-- The client-side `fouc.tsx` script is no longer needed and has been deleted.
-- The `ThemeToggle` and `useTheme` hook now receive the initial theme and color values from cookies, ensuring the UI is correct on first render.
-- This approach follows Tailwind's recommendation to set theme classes on `<html>` and provides a seamless SSR experience.

-## How it works

-1. **User toggles theme or color temperature:**
-   - The new value is saved to a cookie using `js-cookie`.
-2. **On each request:**
-   - The server reads the cookies and sets the appropriate classes on `<html>`.
-   - The initial theme and color are passed to React components for correct initial state.
-3. **No FOUC or hydration errors:**
-   - The initial render always matches between server and client.

 ## Development
 - To run the app: `npm run dev`